 I Have Bed Bugs!
 What’s Next?

 Bed bugs are notoriously difficult to get rid of.
-If you think you have bed bugs in your home, don’t wait to contact a pest control professional.
+If you think you have bed bugs in your home, don’t wait to contact your Las Vegas bed bug control experts.
 One of our experienced technicians will evaluate your home for free and inform you of your next steps in eradicating the infestation.